hash-noob/whiskygoogles/README.md

 ## Using the Application

+1. **Search for Whiskeys**:
-1. **Upload an Image**: Click on the upload area or drag and drop an image of a whiskey bottle.
+   - **Image Search**: Click on the upload area or drag and drop an image of a whiskey bottle.
+   - **Text Search**: Type in the search bar to find whiskeys by name or characteristics.
 2. **View Results**: The application will show the top matching whiskeys with similarity scores.
-3. **Explore Details**: Each match displays information like name, type, ABV%, and size.
+3. **Explore Details**: Click "View Details" on any result to see comprehensive information in a modal view.

 ## Image Download Utility